-Multiple regression analysis and economic applications, the structural analysis of time series, methods of measuring cyclical fluctuations, the measurement of economic aggregates, linear programming, input-output analysis, selected aspects of statistical decision theory of particular concern to the business economist, and an introduction to data processing and computers.
+Multiple regression analysis and economic applications, linear programming, input-output analysis, selected aspects of statistical decision theory of particular concern to the business economist.

 Classes in practical computation will be held making use of electric desk calculators.

 Walters, A. A. An Introduction to Econometrics.
 Macmillan Papermac, 1968.